- Video: Best Breastfeeding Positions

 - How Often to Breastfeed a Baby

-Doctors recommend exclusive breastfeeding for the first six months for every newborn, as breastmilk is believed to provide the best nourishment to the baby.
-Besides, the hormones released during breastfeeding help the mother by speeding up post-partum recovery.
-However many mothers find it difficult to breasteed their newborn because of various reasons, a few of which may involve lack of knowledge about the correct way to breastfeed.
+Doctors recommend exclusive breastfeeding for the first six months for every newborn, as breastmilk is said to provide the best nourishment to the baby.
+Besides, the hormones released during breastfeeding help the mother by speeding up postpartum recovery.
+However many mothers find it difficult to breastfeed their newborn because of various reasons, and one of the reasons is a lack of knowledge on the correct way to breastfeed.
 It is important to know the correct way of doing so in order to address other common concerns that arise during breastfeeding.

 Video: Best Breastfeeding Positions

 Strange though it may sound, both baby and their mother may need some guidance as they try to start nursing.
 Here are a few tips to help you get started.

 How to Sit

 It is important that you make yourself as comfortable as possible so that you can focus completely on your child.
 Use pillows for support and place your body in a natural and comfortable position.
 If you are recovering from a C-section, doctors might also advise you to lie on your side and place the baby next to you.
 Irrespective of the position you choose to breastfeed in, remember to not get your spine in an awkward bend while sitting or lying down as it will lead to pain and discomfort.

 Once you are ready, it is time to feed your baby and the first step towards doing so is to ensure a good latch.
 Latching refers to the way your baby places her mouth on your breast.
 A good latch is vital because it ensures a good sucking action and a steady flow of milk.
 It is also necessary as it stops air from entering your baby’s food pipe which could potentially cause stomach issues or even colic.

 The first step is to hold the baby on her side so that she is facing you and ensure her belly is touching yours.
 Use pillows to prop up the baby, if required.